 Medeva Ghee, Ph.D.

-Maria DoVale is the Coordinator for Professional Development & Networking for the Leadership Alliance.
-It is Ms. DoVale’s primary responsibility to plan, organize, coordinate and develop sessions that promote networking, mentoring and professional development for undergraduate students, graduate students and our doctoral scholars.
-As the Ex-Oficio of the Leadership Alliance Symposium Planning Committee, she works alongside colleagues from various member institutions who provide suggestions on different aspects of program planning for the Symposium.
+Maria DoVale is the Conference & Events Specialist for the Leadership Alliance.
+It is Ms. DoVale’s primary responsibility to plan, organize, coordinate and develop sessions that promote networking, mentoring and professional development for undergraduate students, graduate students, and our doctoral scholars.
+As the Ex-Officio of the Leadership Alliance Symposium Planning Committee, she works alongside colleagues from various member institutions who provide suggestions on different aspects of program planning for the Symposium.
 Ms. DoVale comes to us with a wealth of experience in administration, event planning and management augmented with exemplary technical, organizational and customer service skills.
 Prior to her appointment with the Leadership Alliance, Ms. DoVale worked for 5½ years at the Providence Warwick Convention & Visitors Bureau helping to promote the state of Rhode Island as well as the city of Providence as a convention destination.
 Prior to this appointment, she worked for American Express corporate travel for eight years.
 Ms. DoVale holds a B.A. in Travel & Tourism Management from Johnson & Wales University.

 External Advisory Board

 The Mission of the External Advisory Board is to advise, promote and actively support The Leadership Alliance in realizing its vision of developing underrepresented students into outstanding leaders and role models in academia, business and the public sector.

 - Carlos Ramos Bellido, Ph.D., Vice President of Academic Affairs, University of Puerto Rico - Rio Piedras

 - Peter J. Bruns, Ph.D., Former Vice President for Grants and Special Programs, Howard Hughes Medical Institute